 These cookies were inspired by an ex-friend of my mother’s.
 This friend was, and probably still is, a complicated person.
 So complicated in fact that am very, very happy that she is not a part of my extended family anymore.
 She did, however, make amazing , complicated cookies.
 They consisted almost entirely of oats, chocolate (or often carob) chips, pepitas, almond, coconut and raisins, and had almost no flour holding them together.
 She used almond extract in them and I loved the way they smelled.
 She and my mother made thousands of these cookies for a coffee house that they ran together for years.
-While the adults played music and talked about adult things like boat building, political and social systems and how to make wine out of blackberries in your bathtub, the children were largely unattended and sneaking dozens of these cookies into their pockets.
+While the adults played music and talked about adult things like boat building, the way to over throw existing political and social systems and how to make wine out of blackberries in your bathtub, the children were largely unattended and sneaking dozens of these cookies into their pockets.

 I have been craving these cookies since an incident at rehearsal a few weeks ago.
 Someone had brought in trail mix for the cast to snack on and I set about picking out all of the chocolate and pepitas, like a person who had been raised by wolves…or maybe squirels.
 I found myself wishing that the mix had coconut and almonds too…and maybe some oats and almond flavoured dough…